 As it stands today, business owners lack access to essential, reliable information about what each performance rights license entails and, as a result, cannot make an informed decision when seeking to license music from any one of the ever-increasing number of music licensing collectives.
-Determining which music licenses I need to play music is nearly impossible.
+I only play music a few times a year and ASCAP and BMI still want outrageous licensing fees.
 Given this long-standing lack of transparency and ASCAP and BMI's reliance on heavy-handed tactics and take-it-or-leave-it demands, many businesses have dropped music altogether.
 Without the consent decrees, many more businesses would discontinue music, resulting in fewer places across our communities for musicians to perform and decreased songwriter compensation.

-In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because Being a small minority owned business and having the threat of raising the minimum wage, I would seriously consider closing my business..
+In considering the future of the ASCAP and BMI consent decrees, I would like the Justice Department to know that the consent decrees are important because they make it somewhat easier to comply..